-First up: US personal consumption expenditures (PCE).
-This inflation-adjusted consumer spending measure includes goods and services—a contrast to the retail sales report, which isn’t inflation-adjusted and omits most services spending.
+First up: US personal consumption expenditures (PCE), courtesy of the Bureau of Economic Analysis (BEA).
+This inflation-adjusted consumer spending measure includes goods and services—a contrast to the retail sales report, produced by the US Census Bureau, which isn’t inflation-adjusted and omits most services spending.

-August real PCE rose 0.1% m/m after July’s -0.1% dip, and the numbers were in line with 2022’s spending trends: stabilizing services, weaker goods.[i]
-(Exhibit 1) The latter fell -0.2% m/m, its fifth drop in the past eight months, while the former climbed 0.3%—its seventh straight rise.
+August inflation-adjusted PCE rose 0.1% m/m after July’s -0.1% dip, and the numbers were in line with 2022’s spending trends: stabilising services, weaker goods.[ii]
+(Exhibit 1) The latter fell -0.2% m/m, its fifth drop in the past eight months, whilst the former climbed 0.3%—its seventh straight rise.

 Exhibit 1: US PCE, August 2021 – August 2022

-The report also includes PCE inflation, and the headline number—the Fed’s targeted metric—decelerated in August to 6.2% y/y from July’s 6.4%.[ii]
-However, most coverage focused on core PCE (which excludes volatile energy and food prices) accelerating from 4.7% to 4.9%.
-Fair enough, though in the context of 2022, core PCE has still slowed from February’s 5.4% y/y rate.[iii]
+The BEA’s report also includes PCE inflation, and the headline number—the US Federal Reserve’s preferred metric for tracking prices and the one on which it bases its inflation target—decelerated in August to 6.2% y/y from July’s 6.4%.[iii]
+However, most coverage we follow focussed on core PCE (which excludes volatile energy and food prices) accelerating from 4.7% to 4.9%.
+Whilst we understand an accelerating monthly figure tends to garner headline attention, in the context of 2022, core PCE has been slowing overall since February’s 5.4% y/y rate.[iv]

-Most analysis seemed pessimistic about consumers’ ability to continue spending amid elevated prices.
-The concern is logical in theory, but we don’t think it holds in practice since most consumer spending doesn’t fluctuate much—what economists call “inelastic demand.”
-Consider: Households typically won’t cut most essential services spending (e.g., housing and health care) regardless of economic conditions.
-However, they may adjust during tougher times, possibly pulling back on forms of discretionary spending or shifting to cheaper goods.
+Most analysis that we encountered seemed pessimistic about consumers’ ability to continue spending amidst elevated prices.
+Whilst the theory behind this seems logical, we don’t think it holds in practice since our research shows most consumer spending doesn’t fluctuate much.
+It is what we have seen economists refer to as inelastic demand.
+Based on our studies, households typically won’t cut most essential services spending (e.g., housing and health care) regardless of economic conditions.
+However, they may adjust elsewhere during tougher economic times, possibly pulling back on forms of discretionary spending or shifting to cheaper goods.